The “Story” section contains contents focused on “hero”: people (patients, employees, scientists, etc.), scientific innovation and social...

 Responding to Inquiries

 In countries throughout the globe, we have Medical Information Call Centers that respond to a variety of inquiries.
-In larger call centers, we have systems that allow for 24-hour responses to urgent inquiries, even on business holidays.
-Systems are also in place to ensure the continuation of the centers’ functions in emergency situations, such as in the event of natural disasters.
-In fiscal 2015, we responded to approximately 135,000 calls.
+In our larger call centers, we have systems that allow for 24-hour responses to urgent inquiries, even on business holidays.
+In fiscal 2018, we responded to approximately 140,000 inquiries.

-Astellas considers it important to fulfill its social responsibility across the entire supply chain, including suppliers.
-To achieve this goal, Astellas has formulated the Astellas Business Partner Code of Conduct, which requires business partners to do their business in accordance with CSR measures.
-We also conduct global questionnaire-based surveys based on the Code, along with requesting our business partners to sign off on the Acknowledgement of Astellas Business Partner Code of Conduct.
-As of March 31, 2016, we had obtained survey responses from approximately 800 companies, covering suppliers of direct materials, as well as major suppliers of indirect materials and major facility and equipment suppliers.
+Astellas considers it important to fulfill its social responsibilities across the entire supply chain.
+To achieve this goal, Astellas has formulated the Astellas Business Partner Code of Conduct, which requires business partners to implement initiatives in accordance with social responsibilities and sign the Acknowledgement of Astellas Business Partner Code of Conduct.